krn-robin/majestik/README.md

 ----------
 Majestik is composed of two core components:

-2. Compiler: This component translates the AST produced by Magik-Tools' Magik-Squid into JVM bytecode using the Class-File API.
+1. Compiler: This component translates the AST produced by Magik-Tools' Magik-Squid into JVM bytecode using the Class-File API.

-   Currently, only supports literal types `string`, `integer` and `float`; as well as the `invoke` expressions.
+   Currently, only supports literal types `boolean`, `string`, `integer` and `float`; as well as the `invoke` and the `if`/`then`/`else` expressions.
-3. Runtime: provides a standard library with basic functionality to run a Magik program.
+2. Runtime: provides a standard library with basic functionality to run a Magik program.

    As of now, only the `write` variable in the `sw` package has a barebones implementation.